HonzResearch/HonzResearch.github.io/index.md

 We are currently a non-profit research institute based in Canton Greater Bay Area, mostly in **Guangzhou**.

-We spend half of our time to advance human knowledge without concern for immediate application, and the other half to apply mathematics to **pharmacometrics** and **industrial engineering**, which directly leads to patents.
+We spend half of our time to advance human knowledge without concern for immediate application, and the other half to apply mathematics to **pharmacometrics** (what is it?
+See our recent [talk](example_exam/tata_slides.pdf) and [poster](example_exam/tata_poster.pdf) in an annual pharmacometrics meeting) and **industrial engineering**, which directly leads to patents.
 In some cases, our patents will turn into products, verified by our premier collaborator, Honz Pharma Group.

 ### Courses